I Asked Agentic AI to Build My OPC Pipeline (And It Actually Worked)

 What is tool-use AI?

 Tool-use AI refers to language models that call external functions to take action.
 Instead of generating text, these models query databases, modify files, and interact with systems.
-OPC Data Wrangler exposes 53 operations as tools the AI uses to build pipelines.
+OPC Data Wrangler exposes 53 operations as tools the agent uses to build pipelines.

 Does OPC Data Wrangler require coding?